 Variations of Angiography

-This term refers to imaging of arteries.
-It is the most common type of angiography.
+Arteriography produces an image of arteries and is the most common type of angiography.

 Digital subtraction angiography

-X-ray images of blood vessels are taken before and after a radiopaque contrast agent Radiopaque Contrast Agents During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more is injected.
+Digital subtraction angiography provides images of the brain's blood vessels.
+During this procedure, x-ray images of blood vessels are taken before and after a radiopaque contrast agent Radiopaque Contrast Agents Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more is injected.
 Then a computer subtracts one image from the other.
 Images of structures other than arteries (such as bones) are thus eliminated.
 As a result, the arteries can be seen more clearly.

 Disadvantages of Angiography

-For some people, the procedure is uncomfortable.
-In a few people, allergic-type reactions Allergic-type contrast reactions During imaging tests, contrast agents may be used to distinguish one tissue or structure from its surroundings or to provide greater detail.
-Contrast agents include Radiopaque contrast agents... read more to the contrast agent occur.
+For some people, angiography is uncomfortable.
+In a few people, allergic-type reactions Allergic-type contrast reactions Radiographic contrast agents are substances used to distinguish between internal structures in medical imaging, such as various types of x-rays and magnetic resonance imaging (MRI).
+During imaging... read more to the contrast agent occur.
 The injection site may bleed, become infected, or be painful.
 Rarely, the catheter damages a blood vessel.

-The risk of complications is higher in older people, although it is still low.
+The risk of complications is higher in older adults, although it is still low.

 Angiography is not always readily available.
 It must be done by highly skilled doctors.